johnzhang1051/discordant-transcript-resubmission/README.md

    * This gives us our pre-filtered lists of discordant transcripts and correlated transcripts
 4. NEWEST_CCLE:
    * Run the 3 filter .R scripts in `NEWEST_CCLE/Filter_low_expressed`
-   * That gives us the final 3 lists of transcripts we'll use to make Figures
+   * That gives us the final 3 lists of transcripts we'll use to run analysis
 5. Resubmission_Figures:
    * Create Supplementary Figures and Files:
    * Figure 1:
       * A subset of transcripts in melanoma have high correlation with MITF, while the parent genes of the same transcripts show lower correlation with MITF
-      * This was also re-done by Steve
+      * This was already re-done by Steve
    * Figure 2:
       * Discordantly correlated transcripts are enriched for features associated with MITF regulation and are more likely to be associated with a unique promoter
    * Supplementary Table 1: